ceregousa/slate/source/includes/_memory bank.md

-accuracy | float | ratio of how often items are answered correctly (between 0 and 1) total_study_time_millis | integer | total amount of time spent studying the set last_study_time | datetime | time the item was last studied see_next_at | datetime | soonest time the item will be displayed to user again due_ats | datetime[] | an array of dates for sets with a due date average_review_interval | integer | the interval in milliseconds required for the items to reach target retention average_current_retention | integer | the probability that the item will be recalled average_easiness_modifier | integer | difficulty factor of this set for this user
+accuracy | float | ratio of how often items are answered correctly (between 0 and 1) total_study_time_millis | integer | total amount of time spent studying the set last_study_time | datetime | time the item was last studied see_next_at | datetime | the optimum time for the user to review the set due_ats | datetime[] | an array of dates for sets with a due date average_review_interval | integer | the interval in milliseconds required for the items to reach target retention average_current_retention | integer | the probability that the set's items will be recalled average_easiness_modifier | integer | difficulty factor of this set for this user

 ### Items in level Object